 The parameter is required to be on the form

-The remote application needs to have a version of both message bus and the document api that is binary compatible with the application you are sending from.
-This can be a problem even between patch releases, so keep your application versions in sync if you intend to use this policy.
+Important: The remote application needs to have a version of both message bus and the document api that is binary compatible with the application sending from.
+This can be a problem even between patch releases, so keep the application versions in sync when using this policy.

 This policy is used to select among all matching services, but preferring those running on the same host as the current one.
 The pattern used when querying for available services is the current one, but replacing the policy directive with an asterisk.
 E.g. the hop "docproc/cluster.default/[LocalService]/chain.default" would prefer local services among all those that match the pattern "docproc/cluster.default/*/chain.default".
 If there are multiple matching services that run locally, this policy will do simple round-robin load balancing between them.
 If no matching services run locally, this policy simply returns the asterisk as a match to allow the underlying network logic to do load balancing among all available.